Alan Hodgkin

-Sir Alan Lloyd Hodgkin (5 February 1914 – 20 December 1998) was a British physiologist and biophysicist who shared the 1963 Nobel Prize in Physiology or Medicine with Andrew Huxley and John Eccles.
+Sir Alan Lloyd Hodgkin (5 February 1914 – 20 December 1998) was an English physiologist and biophysicist who shared the 1963 Nobel Prize in Physiology or Medicine with Andrew Huxley and John Eccles.

 Early life and education

 Hodgkin was born in Banbury, Oxfordshire, on 5 February 1914.
 He was the oldest of three sons of Quakers George Hodgkin and Mary Wilson Hodgkin.
 His father was the son of Thomas Hodgkin and had read for the Natural Science Tripos at Cambridge where he had befriended electrophysiologist Keith Lucas.

 Because of poor eyesight, he was unable to study medicine and eventually ended up working for a bank in Banbury.
 As members of the Society of Friends, George and Mary opposed the Military Service Act of 1916, which introduced conscription, and had to endure a great deal of abuse from their local community, including an attempt to throw George in one of the town canals.
 In 1916, George Hodgkin travelled to Armenia as part of an investigation of distress.
 Moved by the misery and suffering of Armenian refugees he attempted to go back there in 1918 on a route through the Persian Gulf (as the northern route was closed because of the October Revolution in Russia).
 He died of dysentery in Baghdad on 24 June 1918, just a few weeks after his youngest son, Keith, had been born.

 From an early life on, Hodgkin and his brothers were encouraged to explore the country around their home, which instilled in Alan an interest in natural history, particularly ornithology.
 At the age of 15, he helped Wilfred Backhouse Alexander with surveys of heronries and later, at Gresham's School, he overlapped and spent a lot of time with David Lack.
 In 1930, he was the winner of a bronze medal in the Public Schools Essay Competition organised by the Royal Society for the Protection of Birds.